car251290/amplifyapp/README.md

 # Getting Started with Create React App and deploying to AWS

 In this module, we’ll begin by creating a new React application and push it to a GitHub repository.
-Then, we will connect the repository to AWS Amplify web hosting and deploy it to a globally available content delivery network (CDN) hosted on an amplifyapp.com domain.
+Then, we will connect the repository to AWS Amplify web hosting and deploy it to a globally available content delivery network hosted on an amplifyapp.com domain.
 Next, we’ll demonstrate continuous deployment capabilities by making changes to the React application and push a new version to the master branch which will automatically kick off a new deployment.

-What You Will Learn
+## What I Will Learn
 Create a React application
 Initialize a GitHub repository
 Deploy your app with AWS Amplify